empulse-gmbh/elasticsearchtest/README.md

 #What works / not works
 Currently the LIKE search for description in FoodTruck works.

+The search by TimeRange works.

-The search by TimeRange or by latitude/longitude in LocationPoint does not work.
+The search geo_distance in location does not work.